google/fleetspeak/DESIGN.md

 ease-of-use rather than performance.
 It is meant for testing, local demonstrations, and single server installations with a small number of clients.

-It does not support multiple servers processes - the sqlite database file should only be opened by one instance of `sqlite.Datastore` at a time.
+It does not support multiple servers processes - the SQLite database file should only be opened by one instance of `sqlite.Datastore` at a time.

 ### Mysql